What are the different ways of posting messages in GroupCamp?

 When you attach files to a post, their access rights are by default open to non-member group colleagues.
 These access rights can be changed in the Files icon of the group folders of the Admin panel (Read only or Read only + Comments).

 Files selected from your computer are added to the Shared with the group folder in the Files application.

 G Suite users can add the GroupCamp Gadget to their Gmail applications.

-See this article for more information on G Suite: How to use GroupCamp Gmail gadget for G Suite - Google Apps.
+See this article for more information on G Suite: How to use GroupCamp Gmail gadget for G Suite users and Google Apps.